Labreezy/LiveSplit.Dolphin.SA2/README.md

 An auto splitter for SA2B in Dolphin (NTSC-U).

+## Usage:

+Download the .wasm file from the releases tab.

+Right click your livesplit -> Edit Layout -> + -> Control -> Auto splitting Runtime (If you don't see it, update your livesplit.)

+Browse for your newly downloaded .wasm file.

+Deactivate the current PC SA2B Autosplitter (right click -> edit splits -> deactivate)

+Enjoy!

 ## Compilation

 This auto splitter is written in Rust.
 In order to compile it, you need to